evylegzhanin/hello-world/README.md

 # Hello.
-There are several projects which I'd like to publish..
+There are several projects I'd like to publish..